cucumber/cucumber-jvm-groovy/README.md

 1. `-cp target/test-classes;./bin/cucumber-groovy-shaded.jar` tells groovy where to find the compiled class files and needed dependencies for `TypeRegistryConfigurer` descendants.
 2. `--glue classpath:cucumber/runtime/groovy` or `--glue classpath:cucumber.runtime.groovy --glue src/test/resources` is required so that cucumber finds the compiled step definitions
-3. the last parameter provides a feature or a path with features
+3. The last parameter provides a feature or a path with features

-This demonstrates that the files in the `bin` directory (`cucumber-jvm.groovy`, `cucumber-groovy.jar` and `cucumber-core.jar` are a completely standalone execution environment.

-TODO: Figure out the best way to package and publish this as a "groovy package".
-Maybe just a zip file?